TNET-SNU/mmTLS/README.md

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/8b8620b1-af71-4ea4-aa2c-2b77fc8d571a" />

-Go to the openssl-modified directory on the mmTLS root directory, and run the 'tag' script.
+Go to the openssl-modified directory on the mmTLS root directory, and run the 'run-tag.sh' script.
 It generates private tags in various methods for record size of 1KB, 2KB, 4KB, 8KB, and 16KB, then measures the relative overhead using average time spent.

 ```Bash